jasonwhite/button/README.md

 ### "Ugh!
 JSON is a terrible language for a build description!"

-A build description like the one above is not intended to be written by hand.
-Think of the above file as the fundamental machine language of the build system.
-You almost never want to write your fundamental build description by hand.
+Before you get your knickers in a knot, a build description like the one above is not intended to be written by hand.
+Think of the above JSON file as the fundamental machine language of the build system.
+Like x86 assembly, you almost never want to write your fundamental build description by hand.
 It is simply far too verbose and unmanageable.
 Instead, as part of the build process, the build description is generated.
-In this recursive fashion, the script(s) that generate the build description have their own dependencies just as a build task does.
-If those dependencies change, the build description is regenerated and compared with the old build description to see what was added or removed.
+In this recursive fashion, the scripts that generate the build description have their own dependencies just as any build task does.
+If those dependencies change, the build description is regenerated and fed back into the build system for execution.

+Generating the fundamental build description has several advantages:

+ * The generator can be written in any language (even x86 assembly, if you're a masochist).
+By default, Brilliant Build comes with a tool to generate build descriptions with Lua scripts.
+ * It cleanly separates configuration and execution.
+The generator takes care of configuration while the build system takes care of executing build tasks.
-Generating the build description has the added benefit of being able to write your generator in any language you please.
-It is even possible to write tools to automatically translate the build descriptions of other build systems to this one.
-Theoretically, even a `Makefile` or Visual Studio project file could be automatically converted.
-This can greatly aid in migrating away from another (inferior) build system used in large, complex projects.
+ * Build descriptions from other build systems can be automatically converted.
+   For example, theoretically `Makefile`s or Visual Studio projects can be converted on the fly.
+This can greatly aid in migrating away from other inferior, yet widely used, build systems that are used in large, complex projects.
+ * Since it is simple JSON, the generated build description can be easily parsed by other tools (e.g., IDEs) for analysis.

+Thus, JSON is the *perfect* language for a build description.

 ### Visualizing the Build